guillerg86/zabbix-netskope/README.md

-# zabbix-netskope

-Zabbix Template for Netskope API Rest V2
+# Template Netskope Publisher Monitoring

+There are 3 templates in this YAML

+- Template Netskope Publishers by HTTPS SingleHost
+- Template Netskope Publishers by HTTPS MultiHost (creates a Host for each publisher and adds the `Template Netskope Publisher Host by HTTPS`)
+- Template Netskope Publisher Host by HTTPS

 ## Description

-This template get information about Netskope from Netskope API Rest V2.
+This template get information about Netskope Publishers from Netskope API Rest V2.

 ## Templates

+- **Template Netskope Publishers by HTTPS SingleHost **
-- **Template Netskope Publishers API Rest V2**
+- **Template Netskope Publishers by HTTPS MultiHost**
+- **Template Netskope Publisher Host by HTTPS**

 ## Netskope Tenant API Permissions